facooya/fayos/docs/roadmap.md

 # Roadmap
 ## WIP
-- rmdir libs update

 ## PRIORITY
 - remove bufzero, bufcmp
-- remove old file for path system
 - all in one path
-- ind clr use fsp, ind add use file type
+- ind add use file type

 ## TODO
 - support relative path